 Step 5.
 Right-click on the newly created key and name it “Image Preview.”

 Step 6.
-Now, right-click on the “Image Preview” key, select
+Now, right-click on the “Image Preview” key, and select New > Key.

 Step 9.
 On the “Value data” text box, copy and paste the following:-